Protect Yourself From a Compulsive Gambler

 For the Real Victims of Compulsive Gambling

 As the adult child of a compulsive gambler, and someone who’s grappled with my own addictions, I feel I’m in a good position to offer some sound advice.
 I am not a trained counselor or psychologist, and it is definitely a good idea to seek the help of a licensed professional for support.
-In the meantime, some helpful tips can avert disaster until you and the gambler get the help and support you need.
+In the meantime, here are some tips that can help avert disaster until you and the gambler get the help and support you need.

-Additionally, the disease compels gamblers to lie compulsively as well.
-When you have to spend a large portion of your time covering your tracks and keeping your activities secret - lying becomes a way of life.
+In addition, the disease compels gamblers to lie compulsively.
+When you have to spend a large portion of your time covering your tracks and keeping your activities secret, lying becomes a way of life.
 When you make promises you can’t keep, the embarrassment and humiliation of constantly letting down the people who care about you the most forces you to lie.

 The Longer You Deny, The More You’ll Lose

 Many families and spouses of compulsive gamblers say they never suspected a thing, until their bank accounts were wiped out.
 That may be true, but there are usually subtle signs that something is amiss.
 Are there some months where you’re short of money?
 Are there other months where everything is okay and you have money to pay the bills and splurge on extras?
 Are you constantly fighting with the gambler because you can’t figure out where their paycheck is going?

 Unless one of the breadwinners has an income that fluctuates wildly, this kind of financial instability is a red flag.
 A gambler’s finances are a roller coaster.
 They may borrow from savings to place bets, then win money back and replenish their bank accounts.

 My father was able to siphon a lot of money from my parent’s joint accounts.
 This went on for years because my mother was in denial and was willing to ignore most of the big, red flags that had been waving in her face for decades.
 She was willing to trust someone who had demonstrated, on many occasions, that he couldn’t be trusted.